euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

    :scale: 30%
    :figclass: w

-   Extracting data from scientific paper. :label:`egfig`
+   Extracting data from a scientific publication. :label:`egfig`

-Apart from the scientific papers and images, curation interface can handle most popular chemical formats, such as SDF files, MDL molfiles, SMILES and INCHIs.
+Apart from the scientific papers and images, curation interface can handle most popular chemical formats, such as SDF files, MDL molfiles, SMILES and InChIs.
-It uses `Celery`_ as synchronous task queue for performing necessary chemistry calculations when new compound is inserted or updated.
+It uses `Celery`_ as synchronous task queue for performing the necessary chemistry calculations when new a compound is inserted or updated.
-With this system a chemical curator no longer has to deal with raw SQL statements, that can be hard to learn or debug but can focus on domain specific tasks.
+With this system, a chemical curator no longer has to deal with raw SQL statements, that can be hard to learn or debug, instead they can focus on domain specific tasks.

 Discussion
 ----------

-Python is an essential technology in most critical aspects of ChEMBL team activities.
+Python is an essential technology in most critical aspects of the ChEMBL team activities.
 It streamlines data distribution, curation and analysis.
-The tools build using Python language are robust, flexible and web friendly, which makes them perfect for collaborating in scientific environment.
+The tools build using Python language are robust, flexible and web friendly, which makes them ideal for collaborating in a scientific environment.
 As an interpreted, dynamically typed scripting language, Python is perfect for prototyping different computing solutions and applications.
 Many powerful general purpose libraries, that Python has at its